KentuckyDepartmentForPublicHealth/atlas/README.md

    ```
 ## Data Files

-geneExpressionData.RData: Contains gene expression data.
+- geneExpressionData.RData: Contains gene expression data
-atlasDataClean: Dataset with cleaned transcriptomic and clinical metadata.
+- atlasDataClean: Dataset with cleaned transcriptomic and clinical metadata
-gene_annotations: Gene annotation data with ENTREZID and SYMBOL.
+- gene_annotations: Gene annotation data with ENTREZID and SYMBOL
-go_to_genes_list: Mapping of GO terms to genes.
+- go_to_genes_list: Mapping of GO terms to genes

 Ensure these files are placed in the dat/ directory.